Browser does not support script.

 Intensive face-to-face course

 To supplement your online teaching you will also receive hands-on clinical training at our training centres.
 Designated tutors are present to offer expert guidance to students on complex procedures and clinical skills.
-There are two compulsory face to face courses, which require attendance for seven days in year 1 and 10 days in year two.
+There are two compulsory face to face courses, which require attendance for seven days in year one and ten days in year two.
 Further information is available on request.

 Dentistry at King's is a renowned centre of international excellence for teaching and research.